-While the Fall semester is being conducted primarily online, the expectations regarding completing all work with academic integrity remain unchanged.
+As Fall semester 2021 approaches, with an increased return to in-person classes, the expectations regarding completing all work with academic integrity remain unchanged.

-Below are suggestions and tips curated from UD, a number of other universities, and trusted academic sources to help both students and faculty be successful this semester.
+Below are suggestions and tips curated from UD, a number of other universities, and trusted academic sources to help both students and faculty be successful in both in-person and virtual learning environments.

 First and foremost, be certain you know and adhere to all Student Guidelines regarding COVID-19.